precondition/keymapdb/db_fields_reference.md

 - False

 ## isSplit (bool)
-Whether the keyboard is split or not.
+Indicates whether the keyboard is split or not.

 The criteria is whether there is a space between the two main halves.
-Two-piece splits like the Kyria obviously fit and so do one-piece splits like the Polilla *and*, since the focus is on keymaps, a keymap that puts something like a numpad between the two main halves of the alpha block *also counts* ([example XD75](https://i.redd.it/w1u3i20mdynz.jpg)).
+Two-piece splits like the Kyria obviously fit and so do one-piece splits like the Atreus *and*, since the focus is on keymaps, a keymap that puts something like a numpad between the two main halves of the alpha block *also counts* ([example XD75](https://i.redd.it/w1u3i20mdynz.jpg)).
 The [wide mod for row stagger boards](https://colemakmods.github.io/ergonomic-mods/wide.html) also counts as split but the [angle mod](https://colemakmods.github.io/ergonomic-mods/angle.html) doesn't.

 ### Possible Values
 - True
 - False

 ## isTapDanceEnabled (bool)
-Whether tap dance is enabled and used in the keymap.
+Indicates whether tap dance is enabled and used in the keymap.

 ### Possible Values
 - True
 - False

 ## keybindings (array[categorical])
-Keybindings schemes for which this keymap is optimized for.
+Special keybindings schemes for which this keymap is optimized for.

 Users of evil-based Emacs distros such as Spacemacs or Doom Emacs must tick "Vim" and not "Emacs", since this is about keybindings philosophy, not the actual program that the keymap author uses.

 TWM stands for Tiling Windows Manager.

-Warning: This is an experimental option that might get removed or severely modified in the future.

 ### Possible Values
 - Vim